Skip to content

 for uuid in candidate_uuids:

-if metadata and metadata.role == role:
+if metadata is None or metadata.role != role:

 uuids_to_kill.append(uuid)